Todd Skipworth

 Todd Skipworth (born 15 February 1985) is an Australian former lightweight rower and triathlete.
 He was a nine-time national champion rower, a world champion and dual Olympian.
 His 2011 rowing world championship was won in the men's lightweight coxless four and he competed in that boat class at the 2008 and 2012 Summer Olympics.

 Club and state rowing

 Skipworth's senior rowing was from the Swan River Rowing Club in Perth.

 From 2006 to 2012 Skipworth was selected to represent Western Australia in the men's lightweight four contesting the Penrith Cup at the Interstate Regatta within the Australian Rowing Championships.
-He was in the three consecutive winning West Australian fours of 2007 to 2009 and stroked those crews in 2008 & 2009.
+He was in the three consecutive winning West Australian fours of 2007 to 2009 and stroked those crews in 2008 and 2009.